Canop/broot/README.md

 Hit <kbd>alt</kbd><kbd>enter</kbd> and you're back to the terminal in the desired location.

-This way, you can navigate to a directory with the minimum amount of keystrokes, even if you don't exactly remember where it is.
+This way, you can navigate to a directory with the minimum amount of keystrokes, even if you can exactly remember where it is.

 Broot is fast and doesn't block (any keystroke interrupts the current search to start the next one).